-When the BORENx bits of the Configuration Words are programmed to '10', the BOR is on, except in Sleep.
+When the BOREN bits of Configuration Words are programmed to '10', the BOR is on, except in Sleep.
 The device start-up will be delayed until the BOR is ready and VDD is higher than the BOR threshold.

 BOR protection is not active during Sleep.
 The device wake-up will be delayed until the BOR is ready.